Oriental Peach Moth

 The caterpillars bore into young shoots, causing gumming and malformation.

-The adult moths are grey to brown with a pattern on each forewing which includes a complex pale patch near the middle of the hind margin The wingspan is about 1.3 cms.
+The adult moths are grey to brown with a pattern on each forewing which includes a complex pale patch near the middle of the hind margin, and diagonal stripes along the costa.
+The wingspan is about 1.3 cms.
 In courtship, the male moth emits pheromones from hairs on the tip of the abdomen, which the females find attractive.

 The eggs are white, oval, with a diameter of about 0.g mm.
 They are laid singly on leaves, particularly young shoots, of the food plant.
 A female moth can lay over 200 eggs.